I once made a sandwich, responded to an email, and let the dog out – all while “watching” a virtual presentation. I’m not proud. And I’m not alone.

 - On-line shopping (21%)

-It’s not a huge leap to conclude that similar behaviors extend to an online presentation where the cloak of invisibility and easy access to multiple devices invites the opportunity to escape.
+It’s not a huge leap to conclude that similar behaviors extend to a virtual presentation where the cloak of invisibility and easy access to multiple devices invites the opportunity to escape.

 Many presenters complain that they can’t see their audience.
 But the bigger problem is that they can’t see you.
 Studies show that there are few things as compelling to humans as another human face.
 Add in the fact that 90% of how humans communicate is through nonverbal cues like gestures and facial expressions, and you realize what a disadvantage this lack of visibility is online!

 The easiest and most effective way to be more visible is to use a webcam.
-I don’t recommend it for the entire presentation (especially when you’re showing your product or solution), however using a webcam during your open and close and Q&A is a very effective way to make a stronger connection with your audience.
-Camera shy?
-At the very least have a simple slide with your photo and credentials on it.
+It’s THE MOST effective way to make a stronger connection with your audience.
 The more you can make yourself visible — and not just a disembodied voice — the more engaged your audience will be.
 Uncomfortable on-camera?
 Check out my Selling On-Camera Master Class below)

 Leverage your voice.